 Got to go back and visit Cape Kennedy during the dental school years of 1973 - 1977.
 NASA used one of the remaining Saturn V rockets as static displays at Cape Kennedy Space Center.
 This is the business-end of the first stage of the Saturn V booster that generated 7,500,000 pounds of thrust for lifting the 6,000,000 pound vehicle off the pad.
 I was fortunate during my tour at Patrick AFB to see the Apollo 12, 13, 14, 15 and 16 launches.
 Very impressive sight from 5 miles from the launch pad.
 Even at 5 miles distance the shock waves from the Saturn V would buffet your chest.
 Remained at LSU School of Dentistry for 2 years after the DDS degree to specialize in Orthodontics.
 Next stop after the Orthodontic training at LSU School of Dentistry in New Orleans was the US Air Force again, this time assigned to a SAC base in the Pacific (Andersen AFB, Guam).

 I'm sure the Andersen AFB base commander thought this 4 element quad was an attractive addition to the officer's housing area.
 I had a Kenwood TS-180 and the Alpha 374 amp tied to the quad and made a lot of noise from deep in the Pacific.
 Speaking of noise, Andersen was a SAC base with B-52 bombers (8 engines).
 I bought an Icom 2KL amp while on island, and I remember the first time the fan kicked into high gear.
 I thought a B-52 was passing over the house.
 It was a 500 watt amp and put out 450 watts of fan noise at idle.
 Sold it as fast as I could.
-Next stop was the USAF Academy at Colorado Springs for a year, then back to Crowley, LA to start a private practice.
-Anyone who served in the military in the western Pacific will recognize the rosewood used to make the desk and chain.
+Next stop was the USAF Academy at Colorado Springs for a year, then back to Crowley, LA to start my private practice of Orthodontics.
+Anyone who served in the military in the western Pacific will recognize the rosewood used to make the desk and chair.
 Literally went broke "saving money" buying Chinese carpets and furniture and Japanese silk screens and vases.